cortexlabs/cortex/docs/workloads/realtime/predictors.md

 }
 ```

-The returned type of the `predict` method will always be that of the `Response` message defined in the `predictor.protobuf_path` file (or in the above example).
+The type of the value that you return in your `predict()` method must match the `Response` message defined in the `predictor.protobuf_path` file.
+For this example, we'll assume that the above protobuf file was specified for the API.

 #### Simple response